-Class Afloat is pleased to announce the appointment of Megan MacLeod as our new Head of School.
-Megan will oversee the delivery of our academic curriculum, port programming, community and sail training aspects of the Class Afloat program.
+Megan MacLeod, Head of School, oversees the delivery of our academic curriculum, port programming, community development and sail training aspects of the Class Afloat program.

-Megan comes to the Head of School position with many years of Class Afloat experience and a deep understanding of the program potential from a faculty and ship life perspective.
+Appointed in 2016, Megan brought her many years of prior Class Afloat experience and a deep understanding of the program potential from a faculty and ship life perspective to the position of Head of School.
 She taught sciences as a Class Afloat faculty member from 2010 – 2014 and was appointed Shipboard Director in her last year aboard.
-While teaching on land over the last two years she has furthered her professional interests in leadership studies and curriculum development while continuing to serve as an Academic Advisor to Class Afloat.
+While teaching on land for two years she furthered her professional interests in leadership studies and curriculum development while continuing to serve as an Academic Advisor to Class Afloat.
 She brings a global perspective to the program from her teaching experiences in China and Australia.

 When not pursuing her pedagogic passions, Megan has trained, coached and competed as a sprint kayak racing athlete.
-We know that she will bring the same energy, focus and success to her new role as Head of School that she has brought to the hundreds of
+She has brought the same level of energy, focus and success to her role as Head of School.

 Director of Admissions